Terms of Service

 16.7 Language

 These terms are written in English.
-If we provide translations, the English version prevails if there's a conflict.
+If translations are provided, the English version prevails in the event of a conflict.

 17. Contact information